 Do you know the difference between the point and the flat cuts of corned beef?
 It's pretty easy.
-The brisket is not the best cut of beef.
+The brisket is not the best cut of meat.
 It's found in the chest of the steer above the front legs and weighs about 8-12 lbs.
-You can purchase an entire brisket or one that's cut into two pieces for resale.
-This is how we end up with the point and flat cut.
+You can purchase an entire brisket or one that's cut into two pieces, the point and flat cut.

-This is the point cut.
-It has more fat content, it's thicker, and some say a more flavorful cut.
+The point has more fat content, it's thicker, and some say a more flavorful cut.
 The brisket is a tough cut of meat.
-Some prefer the point because it tends to be more tender and juicy after cooked.
+Some prefer the point because it tends to be more tender and juicy after cooking.

-Picking the best cut of corned beef depends on your personal taste and what you're doing with it.
-The point is fine if you're shredding it.
-If you're serving a beautiful dinner with potatoes, carrots and cabbage then the flat cut is probably a better choice.
+Picking the best cut of corned beef depends on your taste and what you're doing with it.
+The point is excellent if you're shredding it.
+If you're serving a beautiful dinner with potatoes, carrots, and cabbage, then the flat cut is probably a better choice.
 You can always do what we do and cook one of each.